prabal1997/Bhabha/README.md

 ![Screenshot of Bhabha](http://i.imgur.com/2o8PRVe.png)

 ## What does Bhabha do?
 Bhabha allows users to emulate a computer of desired configuration, and then run the desired assembly code on it.
-Morover, Bhabha will display the internal state of the computer as the code is being executed.
+Moreover, Bhabha will display the internal state of the computer as the code is being executed.

 Bhabha is an excellent way of learning about Assembly programming, as it allows users to understand how computers operate at the fundamental level.